Aspirin was discovered on this day

-This day in 1998, The Coe Brothers' cult classic, The Big Lebowski was released in North America.
+This day in 1998, The Coen Brothers' cult classic, The Big Lebowski was released in North America.
 The film follows 'The Dude' - a pot-smoking, White Russian quaffing, Californian.
-A not-so-classic tale of mistaken identity mixes kidnap with German nihilism, bowling and a severed toe.
+A not-so-classic tale of mistaken identity mixes kidnap with nihilism, bowling and a severed toe.

 The Dude was supposedly based on a film producer called Jeff Dowd, who spent a brief spell in jail following a Vietnam War protest.
 Aside from being addressed as 'The Dude,' Dowd also had a penchant for White Russians.